 Do you anticipate this being an ongoing grant opportunity?

-If a touring proposal is not funded in the first round, can it be saved and resubmitted during a later round?
+If a touring proposal was not funded in the first round, can it be saved and resubmitted?

 Not at this time.